LiamTownsley2/KwizzBit/README.md

 You can find precompiled versions in the [Releases](https://github.com/LiamTownsley2/KwizzBit-Project/releases) tab.

 # How to Compile

+Note: I use [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to view changes in realtime and view the website.

 1. Install Tailwinds
 `npm install -D tailwindcss`